SoftwareHeritage/snippets/vsellier/swh-c4-model/docs/provenance-v0.3/provenance.md

 ?

-## Public domains
+## Internal Domains

+As the provenance will be used through the webapi, there is no public domain, only internal.

-The public hostnames will be:
+The hostnames will be:
-- staging: `provenance.staging.swh.network`
+- staging: `provenance.internal.staging.swh.network`
-- production: `provenance.softwareheritage.org`
+- production: `provenance.internal.softwareheritage.org`

 ### Sentry